Frequently Asked Questions

 Students with disabilities are eligible to receive accommodations for the placement exams.
 Please note that requests for accommodations should be submitted and approved prior to taking the placement exams.
 To receive an accommodation for one or more placement exam, please contact the Office of Disability Resources (ODR).
 ODR will review your documentation and speak with you prior to approving an accommodation.
 Contact the Office of Disability Resources for more information on documentation requirements.

 Yes.
 All new first-time freshmen are required to take the placement exams for the purpose of developing their fall term schedule.
 Once AP/IB/CLEP scores are received by the University from the Educational Testing Service (ETS), further adjustments may be made to your schedule by your academic advisor.

 Yes.
 The placement exams are used to assist your academic advisor in the creation of your fall term schedule and to provide faculty with useful information to aid in the development of course curriculum.

 No. You are not permitted to use a calculator on the Calculus or Math Analysis placement exam.
 It is important that you complete your required exam without the use of a calculator so that your advisor is provided with a true understanding of your academic preparation.

 To discuss course placement for the fall term, please contact your academic advisor.
 You can find your academic advisor by referring to our Undergraduate Advising Directory.

-Once you have accessed your exam in the Blackboard Learn (learn.drexel.edu), it is important to periodically save and submit your answers.
+Once you have accessed your exam in Blackboard Learn, it is important to periodically save and submit your answers.
 You have the option of saving your answers on the page prior to the test submission.